 We spend one-third of our lives at work.
 Let that sink in a second.
 That alone should be an incentive to create a healthy workplace culture at your company.
-But fostering an attractive culture isn’t just good for employee morale; it can have dramatic effects on your company’s bottom line.
+But fostering an attractive culture is not just good for employee morale; it can have dramatic effects on your company’s bottom line.
 Your company’s culture, then, is one of the most important elements in your long-term success.

 Employees that feel valued have higher levels of performance.
 Value stems from feeling heard, being empowered to make decisions, and receiving regular feedback on their performance.
 Open communication also leads to increased participation, engagement, and enthusiasm from employees.
 This prevents boredom and stagnation, and encourages creativity.
 Employees with a high sense of value approach new challenges with energy and positivity.
-They’re more likely to think outside the box and focus on innovation.
+They are more likely to think outside the box and focus on innovation.

 Happy employees also take less sick days.
 Lower absenteeism means higher production.
 This, of course, is all good for your bottom line.

 Job Retention Is High

 A strong company culture increases company loyalty and keeps employees around for longer.
 This is incredibly important in a time when the average tenure for today’s largest work generation is just two years.
 Employees are significantly less likely to look for new employment when they feel supported and motivated.
 This includes providing paths for upward mobility, mentorship opportunities, and continuing training and education.

 This ultimately saves significant resources by lowering turnover.
 You will save time and money on recruiting, training, and acclimating new employees.
 High retention is a positive feedback loop.
 Employees are more likely to jump ship when they see their office neighbors regularly doing the same.
 And they are more likely to stick around when they show up for work every day with a group of people who are happy to do the same.